1986, one ambition: find adapted solutions to tackle malnutrition issues

 Towards this end, Nutriset makes available an online Usage Agreement, allowing local non-governmental organizations and manufacturers in developing countries to use our patents to manufacture, market, and distribute the nutritional products that fall within the scope of Nutriset’s patents.
 The only cost to these organizations is a contribution of 1% of the sales from these products paid to the French Institute of Research for Development (IRD), which co-owns these patents.
 Nutriset has chosen not to seek any form of compensation except these contractual commitments.

-Currently, PlumpyField® includes 11 manufacturing partners that are collectively operating in Burkina Faso (Innofaso), the Dominican Republic (Vitaset), Ethiopia (Hilina Enriched Foods), Haiti (MFK), India (Nutrivita Foods), Madagascar (JB/Tanjaka Food), Niger (STA), Sudan (Samil), Tanzania (Power Foods Industries), the United States (Edesia Global Nutrition Solutions) and Uganda (Reco Industries).
+Currently, PlumpyField® includes 11 manufacturing partners that are collectively operating in Burkina Faso (Innofaso), Ethiopia (Hilina Enriched Foods), Haiti (MFK), India (Nutrivita), Madagascar (Tanjaka Food), Niger (STA), Sudan (Samil) and the United States (Edesia Global Nutrition Solutions).

 In the United States, Nutriset played a critical role in the creation of Edesia Global Nutrition Solutions, a non-profit organization based in Rhode Island that is the other member of the PlumpyField® Network.
 Now supplying Plumpy’Nut® and other Nutriset RUTF products to humanitarian organizations and USAID, Edesia also supports local producers of ready-to-use foods in the developing world and conducts research to increase the distribution systems and effectiveness of these products.

-These production networks operating directly in developing countries have not only improved the response to nutritional emergencies, but have also made it easier to combat malnutrition outside emergency periods and contributed to sustainable economic development in these regions.
+This production network operating directly in developing countries have not only improved the response to nutritional emergencies, but have also made it easier to combat malnutrition outside emergency periods and contributed to sustainable economic development in these regions.